 Mpho holds a Bachelor's degree in Accounting and an MSc Strategic Management from University of Derby.

-He has over 15 years' work experience in the Insurance Industry.
+He has over 17 years' work experience in the Insurance Industry.
 Mpho has worked in various departments of Botswana Life starting with the Finance and Accounting Department in 2002.

 In 2011 he moved to the Financial Institution, Employee Benefits and Affinity Groups department to manage the administration of the Annuity portfolio until the beginning of 2018.
-Currently Mpho is the Senior Operations Manager, responsible for Benefits and Claims, New Business, Underwriting and Records Functions
+Currently Mpho is the Service Manager - North, responsible for all our service offices in the northern side of Botswana, being Palapye, Selibe - Phikwe, Francistown, Maun and Kasane satellite office.